 The COVID-19-related restrictions on the movement of humanitarians have required ETS staff to work from home to curb the spread of the virus in North-East Nigeria.
 During the reporting period, most ETS staff worked remotely, while five staff worked in the office at the Red Roof humanitarian hub in Maiduguri on a needs-based schedule.

-During the reporting period, the ETS programmed 68 radios to enable humanitarians to improve communication between staff and to ensure their safety and security in the region.
-The ETS helpdesk received and resolved 207 ICT-related issues reported by its users through email and phone.
-The team also conducted capacity building activities by delivering four webinar sessions on security communications and ETS IT Policy user awareness for 29 humanitarians from various organizations in Maiduguri and across field locations.
+In November, the ETS programmed 13 radios to enable humanitarians to improve communication between staff and to ensure their safety and security in the region.
+The ETS helpdesk received and resolved 110 ICT-related issues reported by its users through email and phone.
+The team also conducted remote capacity building activities by delivering three training sessions on basic security telecommunications for 26 participants from Jireh Doo Foundation, International alert and the Agency for Technical Cooperation and Development (ACTED).